Title

 Executive Order No. 739 reorganizes the Peace and Order Council in the Philippines to address the threat of Communist rebels and establish a coordinated approach to maintaining peace and order, with the establishment of the National Peace and Order Council (NPOC) and its sub-national counterparts, as well as administrative support and coordination offices.

-The NPOC is composed of the Secretary of the Interior and Local Government (Chair), Director-General of the National Security Council, Executive Secretary, Secretary of Foreign Affairs, Secretary of National Defense, Secretary of Justice, Press Secretary, Chairman of the Dangerous Drugs Board, Presidential Adviser on the Peace Process, Director-General of the Presidential Management Staff, Director-General of the Philippine Information Agency, Chairperson of the Presidential Anti-Graft Commission, Chief of Staff of the Armed Forces of the Philippines, Chief of the Philippine National Police, Director of the National Bureau of Investigation, and three private sector representatives appointed by the President.
+They include: SILG; Director-General of the NSC; Executive Secretary; Secretary of Foreign Affairs; Secretary of National Defense; Secretary of Justice; Press Secretary; Chairman of the Dangerous Drugs Board; Presidential Adviser on the Peace Process; Director-General of Presidential Management Staff; Director-General of Philippine Information Agency; Chairperson of the Presidential Anti-Graft Commission; CSAFP Chief of Staff of the AFP; PNP Chief; Director of NBI; and three private sector representatives appointed by the President.

-CVOs are managed and supervised by the respective Regional, Provincial, City, or Municipal Director of the Philippine National Police (PNP).
+CVOs shall be managed and supervised by the respective Regional, Provincial, City, or Municipal Director of the PNP.

 Analyze Cases Smarter, Faster